 Grauburgunder (Pinot Gris) thrives deeply rooted in crystalline schist and quartz schist on the Joiser Hackelsberg, a northwest slope that faces away from the Neusiedler See (Lake Neusiedl).The perfect complements, Weissburgunder (Pinot Blanc) and Chardonnay, grow in limestone and schist on east-facing slopes of the Leithaberg (Leitha Mountains) and come predominantly from the top sites Breitenbrunner Edelgraben and Windener Alter Berg.

 Bottled in a clay vessel with conscientious handcraft and great care throughout the entire life cycle.
-The vineyards are currently in conversion to biodynamic cultivation.
+Organic and biodynamic cultivation of the vineyards.
 Handpicked from end of August to the beginning of September, fermented spontaneously and left on the skins for two weeks.
-Gently basket pressed, malolactic fermentation, finally matured for 17 months in used oak barrels on its own lees and bottled unfiltered without added sulphur.
+Gently basket pressed, malolactic fermentation, finally matured for 17 months in amphorae and in wooden fermentation vat and on the natural yeast lees and bottled unfiltered without added sulphur.

 50% Weißburgunder (Pinot Blanc), 30% Grauer Burgunder (Pinot Gris), 20% Chardonnay • 12.5% a.b.v. • 5.9 gl/ acidity • 1.9 g/l residual sugar • format (l): 0.75 • bottled mid-February 2020